To ensure expert response to all school emergencies and incidents including incidents that occur during:

 - call 000 immediately to report any incident threatening life or property, emergency services on this number are:

 - police for crime, injury that may not be accidental or assault

 - fire brigade for fires and incidents involving hazardous and dangerous materials (report all fires, regardless of state and size, even if extinguished).

-- risk to the safety of a student, parent, visitor or staff member including:
+- posing a risk to the safety of a student, parent, visitor or staff member including:

 - serious injury or death

 - allegations of or actual physical or sexual assault